"Pack Ice: sea ice made up of a floating mosaic of unconnected plates of ice that is free to drift with currents, tides and wind"

 Henry Worsley perishes attempting to complete Shackleton Solo Expedition

 Antarctican Society member Henry Worsley was attempting an unprecedented feat of Antarctic endurance: the first unsupported and unassisted solo crossing of Antarctica.
 Sadly, he passed away in a Punta Arenas hospital after being evacuated near the end of his trans-continental trek.
 To hear his audio diary and read more on his historic trip, click HERE.
 Further information posted in the online version of The Guardian newspaper may be viewed by clicking HERE.
+To read an excellent article on Worsley in the New Yorker Magazine, click HERE.
+To listen to the New Yorker Radio Hour segment entitled "Alone and on Foot in Antarctica" click HERE.

 "A job like any other, a life like any other"